Conditions Tyrosinemia, Type I

 If your baby shows any of these signs, be sure to contact your baby’s doctor immediately.

-Your baby may need to be on a restricted diet to avoid proteins that his or her body cannot break down.
-A dietician or nutritionist can help you plan the appropriate diet for your child.
+Your baby may need to be on a restricted diet to avoid proteins that their body cannot break down.
+A dietician or nutritionist can help you plan the appropriate diet for your child

 Your baby’s doctor might also recommend special formulas and foods for children with tyrosinemia, type I (TYR I).
 These formulas will likely need to be continued through adulthood.